-The fruit is seasonal; hence, jackfruit is typically harvested in March to June or from April to September, which is dependent on the region where it is grown/cultivated.
+The fruit is seasonal; hence, jackfruit is typically harvested from March to June or from April to September, which is dependent on the region where it is grown/cultivated.
 As stated earlier, jackfruit is a perennial so it doesn’t require constant replanting.
 However, it won’t be an instant payoff for new farmers because the tree takes five to seven years to bear fruit.

-After properly taking out the pod-like pulp and discarding the seed, then you can place the pulps in an airtight container or a zip resealable bag.
+After properly taking out the pod-like pulp and discarding the seed, then you can place the pulp in an airtight container or a zip resealable bag.
 You can store them in the refrigerator which lasts for about 6 days or in the freezer and it will last for about 50-55 days.

 How to eat it

-Jackfruit is mostly eaten raw in its ripe form, especially Jamaicans.
+Jackfruit is mostly eaten raw in its ripe form, especially by Jamaicans.
 How to do this is by using a knife to cut the fruit in half vertically.
 Once that is done you choose to cut the two halves again- thus, making them now quarters.